 Next steps will depend on the clinician’s assessment and student’s need.
 Options include:

-- The student may resolve their concerns during their brief consultation or initial appointment with the embedded clinician
+- The student may resolve their concerns during their initial appointment with the embedded clinician.

 - The student may be referred to CAPS for a fuller assessment.